titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 The TE_NOPOSTPROCESSING directive disables all automatic color and alpha adjustment of shader output.
 This is useful in multipass patterns where the output of one shader is passed to another as data, and the precise values must be preserved.

+#### #define TE_EFFECTSHADER
+This directive tells the preprocessor and control management scripts that this shader provides a pre- or post-processing effect and doesn't interact with the common controls so including it as part of a pattern will not cause any controls to be disabled for that pattern.

 ## Tips and Traps